sergeyk/vislab/tasks.md

 - move fav_user_ids feature to own file for personal recommendations in vislab
 - config.json shouldn't be in the git repo; config.json.example instead x re-run classification and regression with decaf_fc6 feature on style subset
+- implement across-feature metric comparison: like the AVA style AP barplot
+- run classification on ava style with decaf_fc6 feature
+- Plot the chance performance on the top-k accuracy plot
+- AP barplot
+    - be able to display multiple features
+    - add "chance" bar: generate random confidences and see how well that works
+- decaf AVA style results have lower AP than published, and lab_hist is even worse x form dataset respecting the original train/test split x re-running experiments, launched oct 17 2145
+             - still bad!
+    - the confounding thing is that lab_hist performs even worse: super bad! but in the paper, it's reported to be super good.
+        - experiment with sklearn classifiers and lab_hist feature to see what the performance is. why is it so bad?
+            - if it is still bad, re-compute the lab hist features and don't standardize them to make them sparse!
+    - shuffle order of features in the vw text file
+        - confirming that the order is bad: positive examples are clumped together
+    - better cross-validation, more passes
+- get multiclass prediction dataset generator working
+- add vw tests